 By searing first, then finishing in the oven, sear-roasting poses less problems than pan-frying and broiling.
 This method, however, is less accurate than grilling or sous vide, where you can bring a steak more-or-less precisely to temperature, and can lead to over-cooking.
 It also uses oil/butter for searing, meaning the juiciness of your steak isn’t 100% beef flavor.

-For those who love the taste of butter or vegetable oil, pan-frying often produces the best tasting steaks.
+For those who love the taste of butter or vegetable oil, pan-frying steak often produces the best taste.
 In this case, it’s a matter of personal preference, as a number of steak lovers prefer the juiciness of their steak to come from inside the steak itself.

 The biggest problem with pan-frying, however, is that pans retain heat.
 While it’s easy to transfer a steak from a hotter part of a grill to another, with pan-frying, switching from searing to warming is a less precise process as it takes your pan time to cool down, making it easier to overcook your steak.